The super guide to North Sardinia to discover what to see and do on your next trip among the most beautiful beaches, places, stories and traditions.

 The undoubtedly boasts some of the most beautiful folklore events in Italy.
 If we want to get to know it, we cannot ignore its customs and beliefs' importance for the Sardinians.
 Of all the beautiful experiences the island has to offer, these are certainly among the most exciting.

-In Sassari, on the eve of Our Lady of the Assumption feast on 15 August, there is the "Faradda di li Candareri" ( or the descent of the candlesticks).
+In Sassari, on the eve of Our Lady of the Assumption feast on 15 August, there is the "Faradda di li Candareri" (or the march of the candlesticks).
 This is a festival at least five centuries old, deeply felt by the Sassaresi who honour the vow made to the Virgin who saved the city from the plague.
 Every year, about 100,000 visitors worldwide come here to see the procession.
 Eleven large wooden candles are carried on the shoulders of the people to the Church of Santa Maria di Betlem.
 Since 2013, the Faradda has been part of the Italian large shoulder-borne processional structures, intangible cultural heritage of UNESCO.
 The candlesticks are carried by representatives of the twelve gremi (the city's arts and crafts associations).
 Along the route, the bearers make the candlesticks perform evolutions in auspicious dance.

 The rites of Holy Week are also very popular with the island's inhabitants, with evocative ceremonies rooted in medieval tradition.
 In Alghero and Castelsardo, the procession of the mysteries (S'Iscravamentu or Desclavament) is celebrated.
 Lu Lunissanti in Castelsardo is one of the oldest and best-known Holy Week rites in Sardinia, while Alghero maintains strong links with Catalonia.
 Christmas here in Sardinia also has a different flavour.
 In the Sardinian Christmas tradition, the pastoral culture and the importance to the family are evident.